Hey everybody, and welcome to PT Pioneer.

 Now that you’ve met all preliminary criteria, it’s time to choose a cert and get certified.

-I’ll be looking at four certifications, which we’ll be going into detail on through the article.
+I’ll look at four certifications, which we’ll be going into detail on throughout the article.

 - ISSA BBS